Tell the full story with your incident timeline

 Edit your timeline events

-Most excitingly, the timeline is now fully customisable so you can edit the titles of your events, or add a description.
+Most excitingly, the timeline is now fully customizable so you can edit the titles of your events, or add a description.
 This means you can summarise what happened at a particular point in time, or add your own narrative about why a decision was made.
 At incident.io, we’ve often found that this results in better post-mortems because the timeline reads like a story rather than a log of events.

 Add custom events